manu-mannattil/thermmech/README.md

 A [bar-joint mechanism][mech] is a deformable assembly of freely-rotating joints connected by stiff bars.
-The free-energy landscape of such mechanisms is dominated by the neighborhoods of points that correspond to singularities in its shape space—the set of its lowest-energy states with distinct shapes.
+The free-energy landscape of such a mechanism is dominated by the neighborhoods of points that correspond to singularities in its shape space—the set of its lowest-energy states with distinct shapes.
 This repository contains a set of programs to find the free-energy landscapes of bar-joint mechanisms using Monte Carlo methods.
 It also contains a set of scripts to numerically parameterize one-dimensional shape spaces.
 Also included